rpc-scandinavia/RpcRoundCubeMailPatches/README.md

 The message editor **css** is fixed by creating a new **css** file containing the existing **css** from `skins/elastic/styles/embed.min.css` and some additional **css**.
 The RCM configuration setting `editor_css_location` is set with the path to the new combined **css** file, which causes RCM to use that file when it initialises the mail editor (TinyMCE).

 ### Known bugs
-Minor: The unminified version of `program/js/editor.js` is used.\
 Minor: Not all the used **css** is minified.

 ## File permissions